srwang/srwang.github.io/ttt.md

 -animate comp move so there is a time lapse
 -create message boxes for player wins with text on top -change images for boxes
+-change css based on how many boxes
+-add media query
 -refactor code